OpenType/opentype-layout/proposals/20200423-AdamTwardoch-LABL-table.md

 I’d like to propose a new SFNT table `LABL`, which serves a function similar to the `name` table, but its records contain human-readable labels for the glyphs included in the font.
 Below is a short introduction of the idea, followed by a draft proposal of the actual table structure, along with some examples, and a loose commentary.

-To discuss this, I suggest the [https://github.com/twardoch/opentype-layout/issues/1](issue on my repo).
+To discuss this, I suggest the [issue on my repo](https://github.com/twardoch/opentype-layout/issues/1).

 ## Rationale